 No. A lawyer may discourage you from getting Illinois pre-settlement funding, but ultimately the decision is yours and yours alone.
 However, it is always a good idea to discuss it with your attorney.

-Each lender will have its own method of qualifying a lawsuit for a loan.
-However, most lawsuit loan companies will require the following information or variations of this information:
+Each lender will have its own method of qualifying a lawsuit plaintiff for a loan.
+However, most lawsuit loan companies will require the following information:

-It is less likely but still possible.
+It is less likely, but still possible.
 When setting up the loan, the lender usually files a notice with the applicant’s lawyer as a way of ensuring payment when the personal injury lawsuit settles.
-If there is no attorney involved, funding companies may not be as comfortable loaning funds.
+If there is no attorney involved, funding companies may not be as comfortable lending funds.

 The answer may depend on the loan terms and your specific needs.
-Loan terms vary from between companies.
+Loan terms vary among companies.
 If you decide to proceed with a loan, here are some companies that may be able to help you:

 As with any financial decision, you should carefully consider all your options.